 Conducting Participants will conduct the UMass Summer Wind Ensemble each day and participate in all sessions.
-This track is designed for conductors that have completed undergraduate conducting courses and/or possess a Bachelor’s degree in music.
+This track is designed for conductors that are working in any level of music education, professional music, or community organizations and/or have completed undergraduate conducting courses.
 Music educators and conductors of all ages are welcome, but this is not an "intro to conducting" experience.
-Total participant workshop fee is $600.00.
+Total participant workshop fee is $650.00.
 This total includes a $100 non-refundable deposit.
-Enrollment will open on January 15, 2017, and will close May 15, 2017.
-No refunds will be given for cancellations after May 22, 2017.
+Enrollment will open on January 15, 2018, and will close May 15, 2018.
+No refunds will be given for cancellations after May 22, 2018.

 REPERTOIRE TO BE STUDIED

 Dr. Matthew Westgate is the Director of Wind Studies at the University of Massachusetts Amherst (Amherst, MA) where he conducts the Wind Ensemble and Symphony Band and teaches graduate and undergraduate courses in conducting and wind literature.
 A more detailed biography can be found on this website or http://www.umass.edu/music/faculty_westgate.php.

 GUEST CLINICIAN 2017: Michael Votta has been hailed by critics as “a conductor with the drive and ability to fully relay artistic thoughts” and praised for his “interpretations of definition, precision and most importantly, unmitigated joy.”
 Ensembles under his direction have received critical acclaim in the United States, Europe, and Asia for their “exceptional spirit, verve and precision,” their “sterling examples of innovative programming” and “the kind of artistry that is often thought to be the exclusive purview of top symphonic ensembles.”